William Contreras Player Props: Brewers vs. Braves

-On Friday, William Contreras (.325 slugging percentage in past 10 games, with no home runs) and the Milwaukee Brewers play the Atlanta Braves, whose starting pitcher will be Yonny Chirinos.
+On Saturday, William Contreras (.366 slugging percentage in past 10 games, with no homers) and the Milwaukee Brewers face the Atlanta Braves, whose starting pitcher will be Bryce Elder.
 First pitch is at 7:20 PM ET.

-He had a hitless showing in his most recent game (0-for-4) against the Reds.
+In his last appearance, he racked up two hits (going 2-for-5 with a double) against the Braves.

 William Contreras Game Info & Props vs. the Braves